 Their heroes were finally brought to the big screen in 1979 in Star Trek – The Motion Picture, directed by Robert Wise.
 William Shatner and Leonard Nimoy were reincarnated from the old TV show along with most of the lesser characters.

-Captain Kirk (now a desk-bound Admiral), Mr Spock and their colleagues from the USS Enterprise find themselves defending the Earth in the 23rd century against an alien which has assumed the form of new crew member Lieutenant Ilia (Persis Khambatta) – a bald-headed Indian who mutters a lot of clone talk about carbon monitors.
+Captain Kirk (now a desk-bound Admiral and Chief of Starfleet Operations), Mr Spock and their colleagues from the USS Enterprise find themselves defending the Earth in the 23rd century against a mysterious space cloud.

 Paramount lavished $40 million on the movie, approximately eight times the budget of the entire original series.
 Four huge soundstages at Paramount Studios were taken over to house the advanced technological computerised equipment built for the new Enterprise bridge, all of which was fully operable.